deepmalakale/Data_Visualization_Tableau/README.md

 - 👟 Footwear demand peaks during **Spring**
 - 🧥 Outerwear peaks during **Fall**

+A **bar chart** was selected for this analysis because it provides a clear comparison of purchase volumes across different seasons and product categories.

+The horizontal axis represents product categories further divided by seasons, while the vertical axis represents purchase count.

+These insights can support more accurate demand forecasting and smarter inventory planning by allowing businesses to increase stock availability just before peak seasons and reduce stock during lower-demand periods.

 ---

 ## 4. Geographic & Customer Satisfaction Analysis 🌍⭐